epam/EPAM-AI-RUN-Marketplace/guide/workflows/templates/JSTestCoverageEnhancment.md

 # JS Test Coverage Enhancement

+## Overview
+The workflow to streamline the analysis and creation of unit tests for Java projects, reducing manual effort while ensuring consistent and reliable test coverage.

 Unit tests can be generated using two efficient methods flow by flow or one general flow for full proces

 1. Using flow by flow you can see what happen every iteration and can affect on any stage